 The Corporation has the Option Plan to allow the Corporation to grant incentive share options to its directors, officers, employees and consultants of the Corporation or its subsidiaries and affiliates.
-Pursuant to TSX policies, the Option Plan, as a rolling 10% plan, is required to be approved by shareholders every three years and was most recently approved on June 6, 2014 without any revisions from the previously approved plan.
-The Option Plan to be submitted to the shareholders for re-approval at the Meeting does not contain any changes from the option plan that was most recently approved by shareholders on June 6, 2014.
+Pursuant to TSX policies, the Option Plan, as a rolling 10% plan, is required to be approved by shareholders every three years and was most recently approved on June 13, 2017 without any revisions from the previously approved plan.

-The following table sets forth as at the year ended December 31, 2016 the number of securities authorized for issuance under the Option Plan.
+The following table sets forth as at the year ended December 31, 2017 the number of securities authorized for issuance under the Option Plan.